Donders-Institute/bidscoin/docs/installation.rst

    $ pip install --force-reinstall git+https://github.com/Donders-Institute/bidscoin    # The latest code (add ``--no-deps`` to only upgrade the bidscoin package)

 .. caution::
-   - The bidsmaps are not garanteed to be compatible between different BIDScoin versions
+   - The bidsmaps are not guaranteed to be compatible between different BIDScoin versions
-   - After a succesful BIDScoin installation or upgrade, it may be needed to (re)do any adjustments that were done on your `template bidsmap <bidsmap.html#building-your-own-template-bidsmap>`__ (so make a back-up of it before you upgrade)
+   - After a successful BIDScoin installation or upgrade, it may be needed to (re)do any adjustments that were done on your `template bidsmap <bidsmap.html#building-your-own-template-bidsmap>`__ (so make a back-up of it before you upgrade)

 .. _Options: options.html
 .. _virtual: https://docs.python.org/3.6/tutorial/venv.html